Whether you love rhubarb desserts or only ever have it with strawberries, you have to try this spiced rhubarb crisp!

 Take out your crumble topping and spread it out over the filling.
 And into the oven it goes – 350F for about 50 minutes.

 Once it is done, take it out to cool a bit.
 You can have it warm from the oven or at room temperature.
 And don’t forget the vanilla ice cream!
-It is an amazing combo with the rhubarb.
+It is an amazing combo.

 There a few ways you can make this ahead.

 - You can chop the rhubarb ahead and keep in the fridge for a couple of days or in the freezer.
-Just make sure you thaw completely if you are using frozen rhubarb!
+Just make sure you thaw completely before if you are using frozen!

 - You can prep the filling and the crumble topping, keeping them separate in the fridge for up to 1 day.
 Then top and bake.